 The Leapfrog Group, an employer-based coalition, asks hospitals to voluntarily report how closely they follow recommended quality and safety practices.
-CLICK on the blue [i] to the right of each green bar chart to find out if your hospital meets survival expectations and/or volume standards of 50 very-low birth weight babies for High-Risk Delivery-Neonatal ICU patients per year.
-Info on infection rates and early elective cesarean deliveries also reported.
+CLICK on the Show More arrow underneath each green bar chart to find additional important information.
+You will find actual rates of performance,and whether the hospital you’re interested in, meets volume standards for certain complex surgeries.
 Many, but unfortunately not all hospitals participate; easy to compare.
-Updated for 2018, but period covered is unclear.
-Leapfrog was a pioneer in getting ratings in the public eye
+Updated December 2020, using a shortened survey due to the Covid-19 pandemic.
+The period covered is unclear.
+Leapfrog was a pioneer in getting ratings in the public eye.

 The American Academy of Orthopaedic Surgeons provides a detailed description of bunions, who gets them, surgical treatment options, many pictures and drawings.
-Does not discuss podiatrists
+Does not discuss podiatrists.

 Learn about vascular conditions, vascular disease, tests and treatments.
 The Society for Vascular Surgery web site for patients has resources about Abdominal Aortic Aneurysm (AAA), Deep Vein Thrombosis (DVT), Peripheral Arterial Disease (PAD), Pulmonary Embolism, Varicose Veins, Carotid Endarterectomy, Surgical AAA Repair, and much more.
 Includes drawings